Waqar-743/PlanPilot/README.md

 ## License

-This project is open source under the MIT License.

 You are welcome to use it anywhere, customize it, and ship your own version with proper attribution.

 See [LICENSE](LICENSE) for full terms.